Learn more about Internal Medicine Doctors

 Performs reproductive health screenings including pelvic exams, Pap smears, and sexually transmitted disease (STD) screenings

 Internists may also be known by the following names: internal medicine doctor, general internist, primary care doctor, internal medicine physician, physician of internal medicine, general practitioner, and adult doctor.

-There are 175873 specialists practicing Internal Medicine in the United States with an overall average rating of 3.9 stars.
-There are 4418 hospitals in the United States with affiliated Internal Medicine specialists, including Memorial Hermann Northwest Hospital, NewYork-Presbyterian/Weill Cornell Medical Center and Beaumont Hospital, Royal Oak and Umass Memorial Medical Center.
+There are 183526 specialists practicing Internal Medicine in with an overall average rating of 3.9 stars.
+There are 4555 hospitals near with affiliated Internal Medicine specialists, including Memorial Hermann Northwest Hospital, Beaumont Hospital, Royal Oak and Umass Memorial Medical Center.